-A minimum of 7 day, 12-hour counts is required for all pavement designs with the relevant truck splits shown as a percentage.
+A minimum of 7 day, 12-hour counts is required for all pavement designs.
 The appropriate locations shall be identified and discussed with the Client prior to the appointment of the Traffic monitoring service provider.

 a) Procurement of the traffic monitoring Service Provider